Table of Contents

 3. Statement of cash flows

-The statement of cash flows shows what money is flowing into or out of the company.
+The cash flow statement shows what money flows into or out of the company.

 Since unearned revenue is cash received, it shows as a positive number in the operating activities part of the cash flow statement.
 It doesn't matter that you have not earned the revenue, only that the cash has entered your company.

-Let’s look at how unearned revenue journal entries work.
+Let's look at how unearned revenue journal entries work.
 Consider the following three simple scenarios.
-For simplicity, in all scenarios, you charge a subscription fee of $25 per month for clients to use your SaaS product.
+For simplicity, in all scenarios, you charge a monthly subscription fee of $25 for clients to use your SaaS product.

 -

-Scenario 1: On January 31st, your client pays you $25 for services rendered during the month of January.
+Scenario 1: On January 31st, your client pays you $25 for services rendered during January.

 -